NDSU-Information-Technology/ndsu-web-template/src/README.md

 * utilities.scss: CSS utility classes, such as `sr-only`, `hide-xs`, `hide-sm`, etc.
 * variables.scss: global SCSS variables

 The components directory contains all the components of the template.
 For most cases, a component will require a stylesheet.
-Add the reference to a component's stylesheet to the `full.scss` file directly underneath the components directory and if it is part of minimal version build, to the `minimal.scss` file.

 ### Gulp Tasks